 - Departments cannot collect credit card data or process credit card payments without prior approval from CMS.

-- CMS approval must be obtained before a department can receive credit card data over the phone and via postal mail, and before a department can process in-person card present transactions or eCommerce payments.
+- CMS approval must be obtained before a department can accept credit card payments.
+Departments are required to provide all potential acceptance channels (phone, postal mail, in-person point of sale, or eCommerce) for CMS review.
 Before approving any of these credit card acceptance channels, CMS will work with your department to ensure that secure processes are in-place to protect the credit card data being collected.
 Any changes to your department’s credit card payment acceptance channels must be approved by CMS.

 - Departments approved to accept credit card data via postal mail must ensure that strong policies are in place and enforced to secure the cardholder data until it is processed and destroyed.

-- Departments may NOT receive or request that credit card payment data be sent to the University via email, fax, instant messenger, or chat.
-Only transmission methods that can provide encryption capabilities will be approved by CMS.
+- Departments may NOT receive or request that credit card payment data be sent to the University via email, fax, instant messenger, chat, or any other unencrypted transmission method.

-- Departments cannot direct cardholders to a designated computer or computer lab to make credit card payments.
+- Departments cannot direct cardholders to or provide a University designated computer, computer lab, iPad, tablet or other device to make credit card payments.

-- Departments cannot use a computer to process an eCommerce payment on behalf of a cardholder, unless they have been given access to both Loyola’s VPN and Citrix server. eCommerce payments processed via VPN and Citrix must be done via a Loyola Computer that is hardwired into Loyola’s network; laptops or other wireless devices cannot be used.
-VPN and Citrix server access is setup by ITS, but can only be requested by CMS.
+- Departments cannot use a computer to process an eCommerce payment on behalf of a cardholder, unless they have been given access to both Loyola’s LSA and Remote App server. eCommerce payments processed via LSA and Remote App must be done via a University Computer that is hardwired into University’s network; laptops or other wireless devices cannot be used.
+LSA and Remote App server access is setup by ITS, but can only be requested by CMS.

-- All departments who handle or process credit card data must undergo credit card security training on an annual basis.
-Departments must notify CMS when new employees with access to credit card data are hired and must ensure that all employees undergo training before they are allowed to handle or process credit card data.
+- Anyone at the University involved in the process of accepting credit card payments must undergo credit card security training on an annual basis and must adhere to the rules and regulations outlined by the Council and the University.
+Departments are required to notify CMS when new employees with access to credit card data and/or systems are hired and must ensure that all employees undergo training before they are allowed to handle or process credit card data.

 - Paper copies containing credit card data must NOT be left in an unsecure area.
 Electronic documentation must NOT be left open on a desktop, and users must log-out of programs that have access to credit card data when not in use.